-So even though it does cost $9.99 per month for “premium” service, we felt it was necessary to spring for the subscription plan.
+So even though it does cost $9.99 per month for “premium” service, I felt it was necessary to spring for the subscription plan.

-After all was said and done, though, we did have a thought: If we wanted to spend that much, it might even make more sense to go for something like a Google Nest IQ camera, which raises the bar even higher on A.I. with actual facial recognition.
+After all is said and done, though, you might find it makes even more sense to go for something like a Google Nest IQ camera, which raises the bar even higher on AI with actual facial recognition.
 Just something to think about.

-We’ll say this: For a small, pill-shaped camera we can fit into the palm of our hands, this Canary Flex sure does pack a punch.
+For a small, pill-shaped camera you can fit into the palm of your hands, this Canary Flex sure does pack a punch.

-The price may be steep, but we still think it’s reasonable, especially knowing what we know about the technology and feature set on this camera.
-And, of course, remember that design-forward equipment like this usually yields a higher price.
+The price may be steep, but it’s reasonable, especially when you consider the impressive technology and feature set on this camera.

-But, if the cost of Canary stretches your budget a bit too tightly, there are great alternatives out there in both traditional security systems and individual cameras that won’t look quite as cute as our Flex, but still earned high marks in our tests for value and performance.
+But, if the cost of Canary stretches your budget a bit too tightly, there are great Canary alternatives out there in both traditional security systems and individual cameras that don’t look quite as cute as the Flex, but still earn high marks for value and performance.

-For instance, the Zmodo Sight 180 C camera, like Flex, allows for both indoor and outdoor use, with some limitations.
-At $79, it’s a better deal than Flex, but do keep in mind that you’d have to forgo some features like an emergency siren, masking, and A.I. person detection.
+For instance, when I reviewed the Zmodo Sight 180 C camera, like Flex, it came with some limitations.
+At $79, it’s a better deal than Flex, but do keep in mind that you’d have to forgo some features like an emergency siren, masking, and AI person detection.

-And finally, when it comes to versatility, there aren’t too many cameras out there that can stack up against our Flex.
-We think all of this makes this camera a great purchase for just about anyone, for the simple reason that you can set it up, install it, and use it virtually anywhere you’d like.
+And finally, when it comes to versatility, there aren’t too many cameras out there that can stack up against the Flex.
+For a camera with this many possibilities, it’s surely a worthwhile purchase.

 It’s very clear, because Canary uses LED infrared sensors in all of its devices, including the Flex.
-This means we had no trouble distinguishing between objects at night, and the camera still gave us high-quality, informative recordings using person detection.
+This means I had no trouble distinguishing between objects at night, and the camera still gave me high-quality, informative recordings using person detection.

-In our experience, battery life tends to depend very heavily on how much motion the camera captures.
-In our Flex, the built-in lithium-ion battery only dropped to 83% from a full charge after a day of use.
-But your experience may be different, for example, if you have your modes set to record all motion rather than just people, or if you place your camera in a high-traffic area.
+Battery life tends to depend very heavily on how much motion the camera captures.
+In the Flex, the built-in lithium-ion battery only dropped to 83 percent from a full charge after a day of use.
+But your experience may be different, for example, if you have your Modes set to record all motion rather than just people, or if you place your camera in a high-traffic area.

-Though we couldn’t find a phone number to call for help with our Canary Flex, we did find success with Canary’s support team via email.
-“Kevin” from customer service responded within a couple of hours and was knowledgeable and patient while we emailed back and forth a few times throughout the day.
+With Canary, a phone number isn’t super easy to find.
+I did find success with Canary’s support team via email.
+“Kevin” from customer service responded within a couple of hours and was knowledgeable and helpful.

-At only 116 degrees, our Flex’s field of view is small by comparison, which means you might end up missing activity that’s out of range.
-For slightly better coverage, we recommend trying one of Canary’s other two cameras: the View and the Pro, which offer a generous 147-degree field of view.
+At only 116 degrees, the Flex’s field of view is small by comparison, which means you might end up missing activity that’s out of range.
+For slightly better coverage, you could try one of Canary’s other two cameras: the View and the Pro, which offer a generous 147-degree field of view.
 Keep in mind, though, that those are not made for outdoors.

 Jaime Fraze is an experienced digital editor in the tech, business and food spaces, having produced content for clients ranging from Fortune 500 corporations to fledgling nonprofits for more than 15 years.
 As a wife, mother and homeowner, she understands that buying home security products can be confusing and overwhelming.
 That’s why Jaime has constantly strived to ensure that every piece of content she produces has met SafeHome.org’s rigorous standards, and that her readers come away with the power to make better, smarter decisions.
 Learn more about Jaime here